Tu Tongjin

 Doctor Tu Tongjin (Chinese: 涂通今, 11 September 1914 – 3 April 2023) was a Chinese military officer and neurosurgeon.
-He was one of the last surviving members of the Long March.
+He was one of the last survivors of the Long March.

 Biography

 Tu was born in Fujian.
-Tu joined the Chinese Communist Party in 1934 when Mao Zedong held a rally in the village, calling for the rice fields Tu worked on to be given to the workers, despite his parents objecting to it.
-Due to having an education, Zedong drafted Tu to be trained as a field medic.
-Tu was present at the Battle of Xiang River where he waded neck-deep through icy waters avoiding Kuomintang bombers.
-The commanders ordered that the Communists had to march or be left behind, regardless of injury as part of the Long March.
-Tu was separated from the main body on a mountain pass and survived on herbs before buying pork and herbal medicine from a village after days in the wilderness.
-During this, he almost died after falling off a cliff due to being sleep deprived but was saved by tree branches breaking his fall.
+In 1934, Mao Zedong visited his village advocating for the peasants to seize the land of wealthy landlords by force.
+Tu joined the Chinese Red Army in September 1934 against his parents wishes.
+He was trained as a medic; unlike most soldiers he had some primary school education.
+During the battle of the Xiang River, he crossed a river while under fire from Kuomintang bombers; after the battle the non-walking wounded were ordered to be abandoned.
+In another battle, Tu and three other medics became separated from the army after getting lost.
+During one winter, he foraged for food and medicine to treat 300 men suffering from snow blindness.
+He later recalled the lack of food and sleep; in one incident he fell off a cliff while sleep deprived but was caught by tree branches on the rockface.

-Following the establishment of the People's Republic of China, Tu was sent to the Soviet Union to study neurosurgery at the Burdenko Neurosurgery Institute in Moscow, becoming one of three Chinese Red Army soldiers with a doctorate after five years of study.
+Following the establishment of the People's Republic of China, Tu was sent to the Soviet Union to study neurosurgery at the Burdenko Neurosurgery Institute in Moscow, becoming one of three Red Army soldiers with a doctorate after five years of study.
 He became a founding major general of the People's Liberation Army in 1964.
-Tu would spend 20 years teaching neurosurgery at the Fourth Military Medical University in Xi'an, Shaanxi.
+Tu taught neurosurgery at the Fourth Military Medical University in Xi'an, Shaanxi for 20 years.
 He later served as the President of the Chinese Military Medical Academy, having taught there after earning his doctorate.

 Tu died on 3 April 2023 at the age of 108.